taylorgoolsby/circular_harmonics/readme.md

 ![superposition](http://i.imgur.com/z9cfCzm.gif)

 The ring in the center is a superposition of the first 9 harmonics.
 The 9 harmonics can be seen out in the background.
 The camera is rotating around the center ring, but the center ring is also rotating at a different rate.
+Notice how complex waves look like spirals.

 ___